 This project proposal was discussed at Patient, Carer & Public Involvement and Engagement (PCPIE) - Centre for Research and Innovation PCPIE group.
 Feedback from the group highlighted the strengths and need of this project as the formation of an emergency front-of-neck airway (eFONA) is a major complication of anaesthesia with significant implications for both the patient and the healthcare team.
 Because of the rarity of eFONA, learning at the individual or local level is likely to be very limited.
 A registry would address the difficulties of gaining meaningful information through other research methods.
 Most of the group members felt that the severity of eFONA and the recognised need for learning justifies the proposal to collect data without explicit consent from the patient (or consultation with a close friend or family member).

 A lay representative will be specifically recruited to the expert review panel.
-In addition they will be integral to the publication of the results and to make the results accessible and interpretable to the general public.
+In addition, they will be integral to the publication of the results and to make the results accessible and interpretable to the general public.
 The Centre for Research & Improvement (CR&I) of the Royal College of Anaesthetists (RCoA) also includes formal lay representation on its Board, where all projects (including eFONA) are reviewed on a regular basis.

 Topic selection